Qubes-Community/Contents/docs/common-tasks/setup-trezor-cryptocurrency-hardware-wallet.md

 ## Setting up a Trezor cryptocurrency hardware wallet in Qubes

 using a Fedora-based sys-usb VM and a Whonix WS-based application VM:
+- navigate to the [Trezor instructions](https://wiki.trezor.io/Qubes_OS) page and read them.
+They are more frequently updated than this document.
 - in dom0:
     `sudo vim /etc/qubes-rpc/policy/trezord-service`
 add this line: